yz-cnsdqz/dynamic_clustering/README.md

   (4) The mex code is tested with Ubuntu 16, Matlab 2017a.

 ## Paper and Citation
-The manuscript can be found [here](https://arxiv.org/abs/1803.05790).
+The manuscript can be found [here](https://arxiv.org/abs/1803.05790) and [here](http://bmvc2018.org/contents/papers/1000.pdf).

-In case of using the code, the following work should be cited:
+In case of using the code, please consider to cite following papers:

        @article{1803.05790,
        Author = {Yan Zhang and He Sun and Siyu Tang and Heiko Neumann},